Census data shows Maryland is now the East Coast’s most diverse state, while D.C. is Whiter

 In Virginia, Fairfax County’s population of White residents dropped from 54.6 percent in 2010 to 47.1 percent in 2020, with gains among the Asian and Hispanic communities, which comprise about 20.4 percent and 17.3 percent of the county, respectively.

-Outside of New York City and California, Fairfax County is now the largest county in the U.S. to have an Asian population of at least 20 percent.
+Outside of New York City and California, Fairfax County is now the largest county in the United States to have an Asian population of at least 20 percent.

-State delegate Kathy Tran (D-Fairfax) pointed to changes in the state government, including the creation of an AAPI Caucus and pro-immigrant legislation, as evidence of Virginia’s evolving diversity.
+State Del.
+Kathy Tran (D-Fairfax) pointed to changes in the state government, including the creation of an AAPI Caucus and pro-immigrant legislation, as evidence of Virginia’s evolving diversity.

 “Virginia is so steeped in history and the conversation around race relations in our state has rightly centered around Black Virginians in the last 400-plus years since the start of this commonwealth, but I think there is always opportunity for additional voices and perspectives to be heard,” Tran said.
 “We still had until the last couple of years Jim Crow laws that were still embedded into our code, and so we’re dismantling that at the same time as we’re pushing for immigrant justice, for example.”